Reasoning system: Rule engines

 Rule engines represent conditional logic as discrete rules.
 Rule sets can be managed and applied separately to other functionality.
 They have wide applicability across many domains.
 Many rule engines implement reasoning capabilities.
 A common approach is to implement production systems to support forward or backward chaining.
-Each rule (‘production’) binds a conjunction of predicate clauses to a list of executable actions.
+Each rule ('production') binds a conjunction of predicate clauses to a list of executable actions.

-At run-time, the rule engine matches productions against facts and executes (‘fires’) the associated action list for each match.
+At run-time, the rule engine matches productions against facts and executes ('fires') the associated action list for each match.
 If those actions remove or modify any facts, or assert new facts, the engine immediately re-computes the set of matches.
 Rule engines are widely used to model and apply business rules, to control decision-making in automated processes and to enforce business and technical policies.

 Deductive classifier

 Deductive classifiers arose slightly later than rule-based systems and were a component of a new type of artificial intelligence knowledge representation tool known as frame languages.
 A frame language describes the problem domain as a set of classes, subclasses, and relations among the classes.
 It is similar to the object-oriented model.
 Unlike object-oriented models however, frame languages have a formal semantics based on first order logic.

-They utilize this semantics to provide input to the deductive classifier.
+They utilise this semantics to provide input to the deductive classifier.
 The classifier in turn can analyze a given model (known as an ontology) and determine if the various relations described in the model are consistent.
 If the ontology is not consistent the classifier will highlight the declarations that are inconsistent.
 If the ontology is consistent the classifier can then do further reasoning and draw additional conclusions about the relations of the objects in the ontology.

 For example, it may determine that an object is actually a subclass or instance of additional classes as those described by the user.
 Classifiers are an important technology in analyzing the ontologies used to describe models in the Semantic web.